Department of Labor Logo United States Department of Labor

 based estimate and a weighted estimate of the JOLTS regional estimate.
 The weight assigned to the JOLTS data in

-those cells is proportional the number of JOLTS respondents in the cell (weight=n/30, where n is the number of
+those cells is proportional to the number of JOLTS respondents in the cell (weight=n/30, where n is the number of

 respondents).
 The sum of state estimates within a region is made equal to the aligned regional JOLTS published